angular/angular/aio/content/guide/docs-style-guide.md

 1. `yarn start`  &mdash;  starts the doc viewer application so you can see your local changes in the browser.

-1.  http://localhost:4200/  &mdash;  browse to the app running locally.
+1.  http://localhost:4200/  &mdash;  browse to the application running locally.

 You can combine `yarn docs-watch` and `yarn start` into one command with `yarn serve-and-sync`.